zhangce/elementary/README.md

 ### 1. Installation

-After downloading and uncompressing Mia::Elementary, the folder mia has the following structure:
+After downloading and uncompressing Elementary, the folder mia has the following structure:

     mia
      |-- bin